 Select a box.
 You can search and look through the tabs.

-- My Boxes.
+- Boxes.
 Shows boxes you created in your workspace.

 Note: Don’t find a box you’re looking for?
 Check if you’re in the right workspace.
 Remember that you may not have access if the box is no longer shared with you.

-In the New Instance dialog, specify the environment name and deployment profile.
+In the New Instance dialog, specify the instance name and deployment policy.

-Deployment Profile.
-Select a previously created deployment profile or create a new one.
-For details, see Creating a Deployment Profile.
+Deployment Policy.
+Select a previously created deployment policy or create a new one.
+For details, see Creating a Deployment Policy.